apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

        Signed-off-by: Sutou Kouhei <kou@clear-code.com>
    ...

-if necessary we should rebase to upstream master:
+If we would started the branch some time ago, we may need to rebase to upstream master to make sure there are no merge conflicts:

 .. code:: console

    $ git pull upstream master --rebase

-and push our work to the forked Arrow repository on GitHub called ``origin``.
+And now we can push our work to the forked Arrow repository on GitHub called ``origin``.

 .. code:: console